Check in is at 1:00 p.m., check out is at 12:00 p.m.

 Prior to arriving at the Lima airport and also during your stay in Lima, we suggest that you carry at all times our address and telephone numbers.

-Try to avoid independent street taxis, instead work with Casa Bella drivers or call private taxi companies, you will find as well major taxi app companies like UBER, Taxi Beat and Easy Taxi.
+Try to avoid independent street taxis, instead work with Casa Bella drivers or contact private taxi companies like UBER, Easy Taxi or Taxi Beat.

 San Isidro is a very safe and secured area, you can walk freely around the Casa Bella area during the day or night, please ask our personnel for further assistance.